microsoft/generative-ai-for-beginners/09-building-image-applications/README.md

 ## Scenario: Edu4All

 As part of this lesson, we will continue to work with our startup, Edu4All, in this lesson.
-The students will create images for their assessments, exactly what images is up to the students, but it could be illustrations for their own fairytale or create a new character for their story or help them to visualize their ideas and concepts.
+The students will create images for their assessments, exactly what images is up to the students, but they could be illustrations for their own fairytale or create a new character for their story or help them visualize their ideas and concepts.

-Here's what Edu4All's students could generate for example if they're working on class on monuments:
+Here's what Edu4All's students could generate for example if they're working in class on monuments:

 ![Edu4All startup, class on monuments, Eiffel Tower](startup.png)